Towards Practical Deployment-Stage Backdoor Attack on Deep Neural Networks: Defensive Analysis

 \section{Defensive Analysis}

-According to our survey, most backdoor defenses focus on inspecting either the victim's training set (\cite{chen2018detecting,tang2021demon,tran2018spectral,soremekun2020exposing,chan2019poison,chou2020sentinet}) or the trained models (\cite{wang2019neural,huang2019neuroninspect,liu2019abs,guo2019tabor,liu2018fine}) before deployment.
-These defenses considered in pre-deployment stage are completely ineffective against our attack, because SRA neither corrupts the training set nor injects backdoor in production stage.
-To investigate potential deployment-stage defenses, we also consider applying those model inspection techniques~(originally designed for pre-deployment stage) to inspect the attacked models in the deployment stage.
-To our surprise, SRA is naturally resistant to a considerable part of these defenses (Neural Cleanse (NC)~\cite{wang2019neural} as an example).
-Besides those inspection based defenses, we also consider preprossing-based defenses ~\cite{liu2017neural,doan2020februus,udeshi2019model,villarreal2020confoc,qiu2021deepsweep,li2020rethinking}, which are somehow more compatible with the spirit of deployment-stage defenses.
-However, we find that the additional overheads and clean accuracy loss that may be induced by these methods could be intolerable.
+According to our survey, most backdoor defenses focus on either the victim's training set (\cite{chen2018detecting,tang2021demon,tran2018spectral,soremekun2020exposing,chan2019poison,chou2020sentinet}) or the trained models (\cite{wang2019neural,huang2019neuroninspect,liu2019abs,guo2019tabor,liu2018fine}) before deployment.
+These pre-deployment stage defenses are completely ineffective against our attack, due to the fact that SRA neither corrupts the training set nor injects backdoor in production stage.
+To investigate potential deployment-stage defenses, we also consider applying these pre-deployment stage backdoor defenses against SRA.
+To our surprise, SRA is resistant to a considerable amount of these defenses (\eg~Neural Cleanse~\cite{wang2019neural} and Fine-Pruning ~\cite{liu2018fine}).
+We also consider preprossing-based online defenses ~\cite{liu2017neural,doan2020februus,udeshi2019model,villarreal2020confoc,qiu2021deepsweep,li2020rethinking, gao2019strip}, which are somehow more compatible with the spirit of deployment-stage attacks.
+We find some of them may be effective against SRA with static patch triggers (\eg~STRIP\cite{gao2019strip}).
+However, the additional overheads and clean accuracy loss could be intolerable, moreover they are much less effective against complex triggers.
 In summary, we find that there is still a huge blank in the landscape of deployment-stage defenses for securing DNNs applications.
-Refer Appendix~\ref{appendix:defense} for our detailed evaluations and more discussions.
+Refer Appendix~\ref{appendix:defense} for detailed evaluations and discussions.